MartinKavik/voting-solana-moonzoon/program/README.md

     ```
     - Tip: `-r, --reset:  Reset the ledger to genesis if it exists.`

+1. Open a new terminal tab and go to `/program` again.

 1. Airdrop SOLs
     ```bash
     solana airdrop -C ./config.yml 1 ./keypairs/voting-owner-keypair.json